RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

     In most cases, this is the directory */opt/otrs* on the server running OTRS.
     The read access can be effected via SSH or via file system mounts.

 5. The *otrs* database must be accessible from the server running OTOBO.
-Readonly access must be granted for external hosts.
+    Read-only access must be granted for external hosts.
-    If access is not possible, or when the speed of the migration should be optimised, then a dump of the database is sufficient.
+    If access is not possible, or when the speed of the migration should be optimized, then a dump of the database is sufficient.

 .. note::